adammurdoch/model-experiments/README.md

         macos {
             // Common settings for macOS targets
         }
-        jvm(21) {
+        jvm {
+            // Common settings for all JVM targets
+        }
+        jvm(17) // Declares Java 17 as a target with no additional configuration jvm(21) {
             // Declares Java 21 as a target
         }
+        macOsX64("14.0") {
+            // Declares macOS 14.0 + intel as a target
+        }
         macOsArm64("14.0") {
             // Declares macOS 14.0 + Apple Silicon as a target }
+        android(21) {
+            // Declares Android 21 as a target
+        }
         android(24) {
             // Declares Android 24 as a target